Ambivalence towards Jaguar’s Sixties Supermodel is as old as the E-Type itself.

 The massive success of the E-Type, coupled with the failure of the commercially vital Mark 10, seemed to precipitate a prevarication over future models until around 1964, when the XJ4 programme was actioned.

 A matter which has been underlined in Jaguar’s stuttering attempts to create a viable successor over the intervening decades.
-They still haven’t managed it.
+They still haven’t really managed it.